 Awards are restricted to first-year students in a master's degree program at SJSU.
 Only members of the faculty who mentor graduate students can forward the name and supporting information of an applicant.
-Funds available for disbursement in this scholarship account amount to $1,700.
-We will make one or two awards this year.
+Students may not self-submit.
+Funds available for disbursement in this scholarship account vary from year to year, and the maximum award per student is posted after the scholarship opens.
 Applicants will be evaluated on the quality of scholarship that established eligibility for admission to the graduate program, a personal statement by the applicant regarding goals to be achieved by the master's degree, and the mentor's assessment of the applicant's potential success.
 Additional consideration will be given to applicants with financial needs.
 There will be a maximum of one award per department or school.

 How To Apply

 Interested students should contact their student mentor about recommending them for the scholarship well in advance of the May 20, 2016 deadline.

 The student mentor should supply copies of 1) the downloaded application, filled out and signed by the student, 2) the student's undergraduate transcript (unofficial okay), 3) the student's personal statement regarding goals to be achieved by the master's degree (entered on the application above), 4) the mentor's statement about the student's potential for success in a cover letter announcing the submission of the application, and 5) the completed (by the student) Permission to Publish form.
 The mentor should then send the package to the Office of Graduate Studies & Research, ADM 223B, no later than Friday, May 20, 2016.
 All paperwork must be submitted single-sided, no staples and clipped together.
 The award will be announced at the end of May, 2016.